-Our board of directors has determined that each of the following directors qualifies as an "independent director," as defined in the listing requirements of the NYSE: Dr. Albertine, Mr. Leonard, Senator Brown and Dr. Tully.
+Our board of directors has determined that each of the following directors qualifies as an "independent director," as defined in the listing requirements of the NYSE: Dr. Albertine, Senator Brown, Mr. Leonard, Mr. Rainville and Dr. Tully.
 Its findings included an affirmative determination that none of our outside directors has a material relationship with our company.
-Mr. Rainville, who served as our executive chairman and was an employee until January 2011, and Mr. Painter, who serves as our president and chief executive officer, do not qualify as "independent directors" under the NYSE rules.
+Mr. Painter, who serves as our president and chief executive officer, does not qualify as an "independent director" under the NYSE rules.
 Our board of directors has established guidelines to assist it in determining whether a director has a material relationship with our company.
-Under these guidelines, a director is not considered to have a material relationship with our company if the director is independent and the director:
+Under these guidelines, a director is not considered to have a material relationship with our company if the director: